 Dodgers finish NLDS sweep of Diamondbacks: Final score, things to know

-Los Angeles is heading to the NLCS for the second straight season
+Los Angeles is heading to the NLCS for the second successive season, and the fifth time in 10 years

-For the third time in the last five seasons, the Los Angeles Dodgers are heading to the NLCS.
-The Dodgers beat the Arizona Diamondbacks in Game 3 of the NLDS on Monday night (LAD 3, ARI 1) to complete the three-game sweep.
+For the third time in the past five seasons, the Los Angeles Dodgers are heading to the NLCS.
+The Dodgers beat the Arizona Diamondbacks in Game 3 of the NLDS on Monday night (LAD 3, ARI 1) to complete a sweep of the best-of-5 series.

 Los Angeles will take on either the Chicago Cubs or the Washington Nationals in the NLCS.
 The Cubbies lead that series 2-1 following Monday's win.
-Here are five things to know about the Dodgers' Game 3 win over the D-Backs.
+Here are five things to know about the Dodgers' Game 3 victory at Arizona.

 Greinke really labored